lcdunne/signal_detection/README.md

 By running multiple models you cacn compare their individual fits to see which model best describes the data.

+#### Note
+This code is my Python implementation of an excel file (which does the same thing) that was first written by my supervisor Bertram Opitz.

 ### References
 Byrne, J. H. (2008).
 Learning and memory: A comprehensive reference.
 Amsterdam: Elsevier.